ovh/depc/docs/installation.rst

 Name the configuration file ``depc.<env>.yml`` where you should replace ``<env>`` with the ``DEPC_ENV`` value.

-Set the environment variable :
+Set these environment variables :

 .. code:: bash

+    export DEPC_HOME="$(pwd)"

+    # Then export, one of the following environment variable

     # Development environment will use a depc.dev.yml file
     export DEPC_ENV=dev